AlasdairHanson/QA-Fundamental-Project-Web/README.md

 - A date and time that each game was added.
 Automatically updates when an update is done on a game card.
 - Game sorting by title, date or price.
 - Sorting the games by most wanted.
+- An alert telling the user which game was deleted from the wish list for clarity.

 ## Authors
 ---